Seville Day Trips – 10 Great Cities Near Seville

 Torre del Oro

 Seville is an amazing place to go on vacation.
 It’s a beautiful city with many great attractions, and you should absolutely spend several days there.
-If you have further time to spare, you can also consider a day trip to one or more of the nearby cities.
+If you have additional time to spare, you can consider a day trip to one of the nearby cities.
 Here are the 10 best day trips from Seville!

 Cádiz